Injured by Someone Driving a Ryder Rental Truck? Your Accident Case Works a Bit Differently than Most Others.

 Texas courts have ruled that in these instances, the rental company's insurance applies, however this isn't necessarily the case in other states.
 Of course, while that may be the law in Texas, most people don't have the required skills or knowledge of how courts work to force a truck rental company to abide by that ruling, and this raises the possibility that an unscrupulous employee or management will attempt to exploit a victim's ignorance to save the company money.
 That's just one area where an experienced professional can make a difference.

-Holding Companies (like Ryder) Accountable
+Holding Companies (like Ryder) Accountable for Damages

 Figuring out whether the driver or truck rental company is responsible for an accident is just one of the many complexities that make truck crash litigation against companies like Ryder different than typical truck accident cases.
 In nearly 3 decades practicing law, handling hundreds of commercial truck accident cases, Dallas truck accident attorney Michael Grossman has seen just about everything the trucking industry can throw at victims.